“97% of our pupils agree that St Clements is a good school”

 *We have an exciting, creative curriculum that our parent/carers think is great due to how the trips and visitors into school bring learning to life.
-They also appreciate the clear and up to date information they receive about what their child is learning and how they can support their child at home.
-We have taken on board feedback from our parent/carers about how we can improve communication with them by starting to e-mail the weekly newsletter out to them and keeping them in touch with what their child has achieved and what they are learning through the class dojo system.
+We place a high priority on communicating with parent/carers so that they are fully aware of how their child is doing in school, how they can get involved in school life and to work with us when issues may arise.
+We e-mail the weekly newsletter out to them and keep them in touch with what their child has achieved and what they are learning through the class dojo system.

 We recognise the importance of working with the whole family and as a result, parent/carers are welcome to come into school to participate in learning and social activities or receive support from our Family Support team on a range of issues.

 Nothing but the best is good enough for our pupils and families and we look forward to continuing to work in partnership with all stakeholders to achieve our goal of becoming a truly outstanding school.